MLBazaar/MLBlocks/docs/advanced_usage/pipelines.rst

 Then, the following happens for each block:

-* The list of arguments that the method expects is retrieved from the the block config.
+* The list of arguments that the method expects is retrieved from the block configuration.
-* The correspoding values are read from the **Context** and passed to the method.
+* The corresponding values are read from the **Context** and passed to the method.
-* The list of outputs that the method returns is retrieved from the the block.
+* The list of outputs that the method returns is retrieved from the block configuration.
 * The indicated outputs are captured in order and put back to the **Context** dictionary using the name specified.